Language selection

 The Saskatchewan RCMP Divisional Operational Communications Centre (DOCC) provides support to the three Districts by answering calls for service - including emergency calls (9-1-1) from the public and dispatching the appropriate police resources to a specific area.
 The DOCC is often the first point of contact for those in a crisis or experiencing an emergency.

 From 2015 to 2019, the Saskatchewan RCMP DOCC averaged 266,000 calls per year.
-From 2019 to 2021, the DOCC operators experienced an increase in total calls – surpassing 352,000 calls in the last two years.
+In the last 5 years (between 2020 and 2024), DOCC operators experienced an increase in total calls - now averaging 349,000 calls per year.
+Total calls have increased 45% in the last 10 years.

 Chart 2: DOCC annual call volume